dirkpetersen/nvflare-cancer/README.md

 cd HPC-A40
 ```

 Most modern HPC systems will use the Slurm workload manager.
-On such a system we don't require the overhead of a container or even a virtual machine that needs to be installed.
-If our HPC admin allows, we can simply submit a batch job that will launch our NVFlare client.
+On such a system you don't require the overhead of a container or even a virtual machine that needs to be installed first.
+You can simply submit a batch job that will launch the NVFlare client.
 In this case we assume that the HPC admin has made A40 GPUs available as general resource (GRES) named gpu:a40 (`--gres gpu:a40`) and we want a single GPU (`--gres gpu:a40:1`).
 If you don't care about the specific GPU model, you simply request `--gres gpu:1`.
 Let's create a little shell script called `nvflare-HPC-A40.sub` that functions as Slurm submission script:

 ```bash
 #! /bin/bash